 Welcome to Red Kitchenette!
-I’m Danielle Krupa, a wife and mother of 2 in New York City.
-Before the birth of my girls (Audrey, 5 and Emme, 3) I worked as a health-supportive chef and recipe developer.
-Here I’ll be sharing with you what I’m cooking for my family, developing recipes, and sharing all of my tried and true creations with you.
-The recipes you’ll see here reflect my life as a busy mom, but also the chef in me that loves really good, nutritious food.
+I’m Danielle Krupa, a wife and mother of 2 (Audrey, 6 and Emme, 4) currently living in Boston, after 20 years in New York City.
+I am a health-supportive chef and recipe developer.
+Here I’ll be sharing with you what I’m cooking for my family and all of my tried and true creations.
+The recipes you’ll see reflect my life as a busy mom, but also the chef in me that loves really good, nutritious food.

 Do you create every recipe on Red Kitchenette:

 Yes, each recipe has been created, developed and tested (sometimes tested many times) by me.

 Yes, I take every photo using the Canon EOS 70D SLR.